durodolahabib043/BetWorksLogin/README.md

 # BetWorksLogin

+## Attention
+The Mock server expects "DurodolaHabib043" as username else it will fail.
+Password can be anything as long as it confirms to the Regex
+(13 CHARACTERS - ONE CAPITAL AND ONE DIGIT)

 ## App Architecture
 This app uses the MVVM architecture
 1. The View - consist of the HomeViewController and LoginViewController